matrix-org/matrix-spec-proposals/drafts/core_model.rst

 given graph.
 A consistent method of selecting which state event takes precedence is therefore required.

-This is done by taking the latest state events, i.e. the set of events that either incomparable or after every other event.
-A state resolution algorithm is then applied to this set to select one.
+This is done by taking the latest state events, i.e. the set of events that are either incomparable or after every other event in the graph.
+A state resolution algorithm is then applied to this set to select the single event that takes precedence.

 The state resolution algorithm must be transitive and not depend on server state, as it must consistently select the same event irrespective of the server